geek-cookbook/geek-cookbook/manuscript/recipes/gitlab-runner.md

 ### Configure runners

 From your GitLab UI, you can retrieve a "token" necessary to register a new runner.
-To register the runner, you can either create config.toml in each runner's bind-mounted folder (example below), or just "docker exec" into each runner container and execute ```gitlab-runner register``` to interactively generate config.toml.
+To register the runner, you can either create config.toml in each runner's bind-mounted folder (example below), or just `docker exec` into each runner container and execute ```gitlab-runner register``` to interactively generate config.toml.

 Sample runner config.toml: